 By concentrating on providing the goods and services your startup company was established to provide, you can outsource the above-mentioned functions to a PEO and be more productive while reducing risk.

 Stay compliant with various laws.

-PEOs reduce risk of failing by helping you comply with federal, state and local labor laws.
+PEOs reduce the risk of failing by helping you comply with federal, state, and local labor laws.
 This is an area that has become critically important and difficult to manage, as the regulatory environment has gotten more cumbersome.

 The increased regulation is a trend that is not likely to reverse itself anytime soon.
-Risk is also reduced through the help of a PEO with regards to lawsuits, such as sexual harassment, wrongful termination and discrimination.
+Risk is also reduced through the help of a PEO with regard to lawsuits, such as sexual harassment, wrongful termination, and discrimination.

 PEOs conduct prevention training as well as they keep your start-up employee handbook up to date and in accordance with regulations and your company culture.

 They can also step in on your behalf in a disgruntled employee situation or the termination of an employee.